Robust and efficient verification of graph states in blind measurement-based quantum computation: Robust and efficient verification of quantum states in the i.i.d. scenario

 Next, we turn to the condition of robustness.
 When Bob prepares i.i.d.\! quantum states $\tau\in \mathcal{D}(\caH)$ with $0<\epsilon_\tau<\epsilon$, the probability that Alice accepts $\tau$ reads $p^{\iid}_{N,k}(\tau)=B_{N,k}(\nu\epsilon_\tau)$, which is strictly increasing in $k$ according to \lref{lem:Bzkmono}.
 Suppose $k=l_{\iid}(\lambda, N, \epsilon,\delta)$; then we have the following asymptotic relation (in the limit of large $N$) between the acceptance probability and the number $N$ of tests,

 where $l_{\iid}$ is a shorthand for $l_{\iid}(\lambda, N, \epsilon,\delta)$.
-Equation \eqref{eq:pkLimitIID} is the counterpart of \eref{eq:pkLimit}, and can be derived in a similar way.
+Equation \eqref{eq:pkLimitIID} is the counterpart of \eref{eq:pkLimit} in the main text, and can be derived in a similar way.
 This equation shows that the probability of acceptance can be arbitrarily close to one as long as $N$ is sufficiently large, as illustrated in Supplementary Figure~\ref{fig:plot_pNkiid}.
 Therefore, our verification protocol can reach any degree of robustness in the i.i.d.\! scenario.

 \begin{proof}[Proof of Proposition~\ref{prop:kboundsiid}] When $\nu \epsilon N\leq k\leq N-1$ we have

 where $(a)$ follows from \lref{lem:Bzkmono}, and $(b)$ follows from \lref{lem:Bnk1-k/n>1/2}.
 Equation \eqref{eq:lem14Bnk>} implies that $\bar{\epsilon}^{\,\iid}_{\lambda}(k, N, \delta)>\epsilon$ according to \lref{lem:epsiidANDBnk}, which confirms the first statement of Proposition~\ref{prop:kboundsiid}.